What are your priorities when it comes to your own life and your own health?

 Your health is your life.
 Once it fades your quality of life will deteriorate like an aging running back in the NFL.

-You cannot complain about how you are still fat and out of shape and cannot reach your fitness goals when your priorities are elsewhere.
+You cannot complain about how you are still out of shape and cannot reach your fitness goals when your priorities are elsewhere.